 Then I was chosen as Italy Magazine’s Blog of the Week for the first week in Dec 2014:

 I was also invited to write a 700-word article for Italy Magazine that appeared here.

 Plus noted at one of the top 100 travel bloggers to follow on Twitter.

-I was selected as one of the world’s top 50 travel bloggers to attend the inaugural TBC (Travel Bloggers Conference) Asia as a delegate from the Professional Travel Bloggers Association in in Sri Lanka, yes, Sri Lanka!
-Highlights included an elephant safari, a sea plane ride near Galle and visiting UNESCO world heritage sites Sigiriya and Polonnaruwa.
+I was selected as one of the world’s top 50 travel bloggers to attend the inaugural TBC (Travel Bloggers Conference) Asia as a delegate from the Society of American Travel Writers in Sri Lanka, yes, Sri Lanka!
+Highlights included an elephant safari, a seaplane ride near Galle, and visiting UNESCO world heritage sites Sigiriya and Polonnaruwa.

 From here, I took off on my own for the most serene and relaxing time of my life to the Maldives, staying at the lovely Kurumba Resort.
 The Maldives truly is what you hear about that it is.

 I was then fortunate enough to be invited by Viking River Cruises to go on a Christmas Market adventure down the Rhine River, which took me from Switzerland, through France, Germany, and then to the Netherlands.

 I spend a few extra days in Amsterdam and in Zurich as well.
 I must mention the B2 Boutique Hotel in Zurich, as it is one of the most unique and fabulous hotels I have ever stayed in, ranking on up there in the top 5!
 It has an amazing rooftop spa and library of 50,000 books that is a DO NOT MISS if ever you are in Zurich.